-We need to populate this new column with the appropriate strings. pandas provides a convenient functionality for mapping values of a Series on to new values.
+We need to populate this new column with the appropriate strings. pandas provides a convenient functionality for mapping all values of a Series on to new values.
 This function is in fact called .map and relies on a dictionary to establish the correspondence between the old values and the new values.
 Our goal here is to map the numbers in EDUCATION on to the strings they represent.
 For example, where the EDUCATION column equals the number 1, we'll assign the 'graduate school' string to the EDUCATION_CAT column, and so on for the other education levels.

 Create a dictionary that describes the mapping for education categories using the following code: